eldipa/book-of-gehn/posts/kernel/cgroups/2022-04-27-Linux-Control-Group-No-Internal-Process-Constraint.md

-In contrast with `test/cg1/` we didn't have trouble enabling on `test/cg2/`'s and `test/cg3/`'s children because in the first case `test/cg2/` is empty and in the second case is the child `test/cg3/cg3_1/` which it is empty.
+In contrast with `test/cg1/` we didn't have trouble enabling on `test/cg2/`'s and `test/cg3/`'s children because in the first case `test/cg2/` is empty and in the second case is the child `test/cg3/cg3_1/` that it is empty.

 ```shell
 $ echo '+cpu' > test/cg2/cgroup.subtree_control